isomerpages/govtech-gobusiness/_browse-all-licences-SFA/Food-Stall-Licence.md

  <p><strong>How much does this licence cost and how long is it valid?<br /></strong>The Food Stall Licence costs S$32.00 and is valid for one year except for those foodstalls in primary, secondary and junior college school canteens.
 Licensees are given the option to pay $64.00 for a food stall licence that is valid for two years.<br />Please note that no refund of fees will be allowed once payment has been made.</p>
  </li>
  <li>
- <p><strong>Who can I contact for further details?<br /></strong>For general enquiries or enquiries regarding your application status, please submit your enquiry and GoBusiness Licensing application ID through SFA online feedback form at&nbsp;<a href="http://www.sfa.gov.sg/" target="_blank" rel="noopener">http://www.sfa.gov.sg</a>.<br />If you have not submitted your licence application, you may do so online via GoBusiness Licensing.
+ <p><strong>Who can I contact for further details?<br /></strong>For general enquiries or enquiries regarding your application status, please submit your enquiry and GoBusiness Licensing application ID through SFA online feedback form at <a href="http://www.sfa.gov.sg/" target="_blank" rel="noopener">http://www.sfa.gov.sg</a>.<br />If you have not submitted your licence application, you may do so online via GoBusiness Licensing.
 You may also renew or cancel your licence via this platform.</p>
  </li>
  <li>
  <p><strong>Other frequently asked questions?</strong></p>